Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		- 🗸 Make small background for Debug Text.
 		- 🗸 Change color hex code based on signal.
 	- 🗸 Increase the rate of the cubes
-	- Have a button on the cube to delete itself.
+	- 🗸 Have a button on the Prefab to delete itself.
+		- 🗸 Small button on bottom of Prefab to set for false for now

 # Step 6 Plans